cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 entry named *foo* in the current scope's parent.
 That is the global scope where the variable foo exists.
 It refers to the value "super bar."

-##Creating scopes and determining the current scope's parent.
+##Creating scopes and determining the current scope's parent
 The rules for creating scopes differ between languages.
 In Javascript, we start new scopes with a function.